kipply/blog/blog/drafts/job_search_love_letters.md

 ---

 Happy to chat about how to think about job searches, big life decisions and being extremely emotionally attached to your startup.
-Also to pitch you on Blue Rose, Anthropic and Adept!
+Also to pitch you on Blue Rose and Anthropic!
 Please do not ask me for interviewing advice.